 Central to the success of the CAPS program is clarity about the roles and responsibilities of all parties involved in cooperative surveys.
-This includes surveys conducted by PPQ and state cooperators funded through the Pest Detection line item.
+This includes surveys conducted by PPQ and state cooperators funded through the Pest Detection line item, as well as surveys funded through Section 10007 of the 2014 Farm Bill.
 While the focus of these survey guidelines is primarily directed to PPQ state offices and state cooperators, it also extends to universities, tribal governments, and, potentially, to industry partners, non-traditional parties (i.e., environmental groups), and other organizations concerned about the threat of introduced invasive pest species.

 At both the national and state-levels, an organized effort to engage industry early in the survey-planning process is recommended.
-This is necessary because the strategy of the CAPS program continues to stress bundled surveys that target multiple pests based on commodities, taxa, environments and habitats, industries and businesses, and the continuum along pest introduction pathways.
+This is necessary because the strategy of the CAPS program continues to stress bundled surveys that target multiple pests based on commodities, taxons, environments and habitats, industries and businesses, and the continuum along pest introduction pathways.

-The hosts, commodities, industries, and businesses impacted by pests span the country nationally, and it is appropriate to address the risks from an agro-ecosystem perspective.
+The hosts, commodities, industries, and businesses impacted by pests span the country nationally, and it is appropriate to address the risks from an agroecosystem perspective.
 APHIS believes the commodity/ecosystem approach will provide a holistic framework for prevention, preparedness, response, and recovery from invasive pests of regulatory significance.
 APHIS realizes the value of engaging stakeholders throughout this continuum, especially when communicating about pest risks, jointly setting survey priorities, and leveraging resources across organizational boundaries.
 It is imperative that the CAPS community communicate the goals and objectives of the CAPS program.
 Open dialogue at the national and state level with industry and other stakeholders is of vital importance for the success of CAPS.
-In order to facilitate this dialogue, PPQ has provided a ranking of pest threats in the form of a prioritized pest list, commodity and taxon-based pest lists, standardized methodology for survey, and other resources.
+In order to facilitate this dialogue, PPQ has provided a ranking of pest threats in the form of a prioritized list for reference (Appendix D), guidance on taxonomic support (Appendix E), and guidance on selecting which pests to survey, given the hosts, climate, and other factors unique to each State (see the [link not available] (NAPPFAST) website.

 The CAPS program is managed by the Pest Detection Management Team (PDMT).
 The PDMT consists of the PPQ National Survey Coordinator (NSC) in Policy Management (PM), the PPQ National Operations Manager (NOM) for Pest Detection in Field Operations (FO), and the PPQ Program Leader for CAPS Support, Center for Plant Health Science and Technology (CPHST) in Science & Technology (S&T).
 The PDMT has overall responsibility for program policies, operations, and scientific support of the CAPS program.
 The PDMT is supported by the National CAPS Committee (NCC).
-The NCC is composed of representatives from each of the core constituencies in the CAPS community.
-Responsibilities for the PDMT and the NCC also are found in the National CAPS Committee (NCC) Bylaws.
+The NCC is composed of representatives from each of the core constituencies in the CAPS community (see Appendices B and C).
+Responsibilities for the PDMT and the NCC also are found in the National CAPS Committee (NCC) Bylaws (Appendix F).

 The National CAPS Committee will revise the National Survey Guidelines when annually reviewing the policy, strategy, and performance of the CAPS program.
 The NCC also will approve annually a "Priority Pest List."
-This list will include the Commodity and Taxonomic Survey Pests, as well as Pests of Economic and Environmental Importance (AHP Prioritized List).
-The Priority Pest List will be based on input by PPQ, the States, Center for Plant Health Science and Technology (CPHST), National Identification Services (NIS), and commodity organizations.
-A transparent process for assessing pests for the Priority Pest List has been implemented States will select from the Priority Pest List to complete the Priority Surveys in CAPS.
+This list will include the commodity and taxon pests, as well as Pests of Economic and Environmental Importance (AHP Prioritized List) (Appendices G-1 and G-2).
+The Priority Pest List will be based on input by PPQ, the States, the PPQ Center for Plant Health Science and Technology (CPHST), PPQ National Identification Services (NIS), and commodity organizations.
+The process for assessing pests for the Priority Pest List is detailed in Appendix H. States will select from this list to complete the Priority Surveys in CAPS.